Craft Brew Barrelage Headed for Increase; Business Practices Mandate Roils Big Beer

 Placing the merger settlement language into Nevada statute would upset the balance of power that exists within the state’s three-tier system for alcohol distribution, said Leslie Pittman, testifying for Miller Coors.

-Assembly Bill 431 arose as an alternative to a bill presented earlier this year by Senator James Settelmeyer.
-Distributors and the large beer brands opposed production cap increases in SB 130, and Settelmeyer publicly chastised them for failing to follow through on a promise to negotiate with craft brewers who have reached the current production limit.
+Assembly Bill 431 arose as an alternative to a bill presented earlier this year by Senator James Settelmeyer (SB 130) to boost craft beer production.
+Distributors and the large beer brands opposed his production cap increases, prompting Settelmeyer to publicly chastised them for failing to follow through on previous promises to negotiate with craft brewers who have reached the current production limit.

-The lobbyist for the state’s largest distributor assured Settelmeyer that an alternative bill was in the works, and that it would loosen the hold major beer brands have on distributors.
-Presumably, this would free distributors to pursue more robust relationships with craft brewers.
+The lobbyist for the state’s largest distributor then assured Settelmeyer that an alternative bill was “in the works,” and that it would loosen the hold major beer brands have on distributors.
+This would presumably free distributors to pursue more robust relationships with craft brewers.

-Settelmeyer’s bill, SB 130, would raise the craft beer production limit to 30,000 barrels annually, with a maximum of 10,000 that could be sold to customers in the brew pubs.
+The two bills with different barrel limits are now pending.
+Settelmeyer’s bill, SB 130, would raise the craft beer production limit to 30,000 barrels annually, allowing a maximum of 10,000 to be sold to customers in the brew pubs.
 Assembly Bill 431 would raise the limit to 40,000 barrels, with a maximum of 5,000 sold to pub customers.
-It also contains the business practices mandate adapted from the federal court judgment.
-Each bill has passed in one house and is still alive.
+The latter also contains the business practices mandate adapted from the federal court judgment.
+Each bill has passed in one house.